 Keys are a runner’s nemesis.
 Rattling around, distracting you, making a load noise.
 But it doesn’t have to be that way…

-Here’s 20 ideas for where to put your keys when enjoying the benefits of running or jogging.
+Here’s 20 ideas for where to put your keys when enjoying the benefits of jogging everyday.

 Top tip: Run with fewer keys A simple solution can be to whittle your keys down to a single key.
 Losing any keyrings too.
 It might sound obvious but leaving them at home is often the easiest workaround.
 But if that’s not an option (for example, you live in an apartment with multiple entrances), read on…